Roger Blanchard: Bishop

-In 1958, Blanchard was elected Coadjutor Bishop of Southern Ohio and was consecrated at Christ Church, Cincinnati, on November 11, 1958, by the presiding bishop, Henry Knox Sherrill.
+In 1958, Blanchard was elected Coadjutor Bishop of Southern Ohio and was consecrated at Christ Church, Cincinnati, on November 11, 1958, with the Presiding Bishop, Henry Knox Sherrill as chief consecrator.
 He then succeeded as diocesan bishop in May 1959 and remained so until his retirement in 1970.
-He then served as an assisting bishop in the Diocese of Massachusetts.
+In retirement he served as an assisting bishop in the Diocese of Massachusetts.

 Blanchard died on February 17, 1998, following a long illness.